ondrejch/2021-MSiBR-ORNL-4528/README.md

 # MSIBR
 MSIBR is the conjoining join to the paper [paper name] (paper url).
 This code will generate Serpent2 input files with a standard file format.
-There may be problems using Linux.

 ## File System